akarauser/adaptor/README.md

 ## Usage
 * Pull Ollama model (Only for first time):
-> docker exec -it ollama_adaptor ollama pull qwen3:4b
+> docker exec -it ollama_adaptor ollama pull qwen3.5:4b

-*You can pull another thinking model instead qwen3:4b.
+*You can pull another thinking model with vision abilities instead qwen3.5:4b.
 If you have pulled another model, make sure to update adaptor/adaptor/data/config.json file from inside the container.*

 * Go to http://localhost:8501/